High heel burglary: 2 women wanted for theft of men met at the LA restaurant - Go Tech Daily

-LOS ANGELES (KABC) – A man was robbed and left unconscious after he and a friend met two women at an upscale restaurant in Los Angeles and brought them home, police said.
+LOS ANGELES – A man was robbed and left unconscious after he and a friend met two women at an upscale restaurant in the Los Angeles area and brought them home, police said.

-The two men were dining at what was only described as “an exclusive restaurant in west Los Angeles” when they met two women, according to the Los Angeles Police Department.
+The two men were dining at an upscale restaurant when they met two women, according to the Los Angeles Police Department.

-Finally, the two men and their new female acquaintances left the restaurant and ended up at the home of one of the men, in block 6500 on Lindenhurst Avenue.
+Finally, the two men and their new female acquaintances left the restaurant and ended up at the home of one of the men.

 At home, women prepared drinks that men drank.